Achatinella mustelina: Development

 Achatinella mustelina develop from an intrauterine embryo.
-Growth in utero is thought to be logarithmic.
 Achatinella mustelina exhibits slow growth.
 Reasons for the slow growth rate seen in Achatinella mustelina can only be speculative.
 It may be related either to limited quantities or low nutritional value of the resource on which these snails feed.

 Threats to the population

 Achatinella mustelina are rapidly becoming extinct.
 There are many threats to this species, largely invasive predatory species.
 Achatinella is a highly diverse group, comprising 41 described species, but only nine species remain today.
 Trioceros jacksonii xantholophus and Euglandina rosea are two invasive predatory species that are largely contributing to Achatinella mustelina's population decline.
-Hundreds of chameleons born in pet stores located on the west coast of the USA were imported and released at numerous places in Hawaii Trioceros jacksonii xantholophus was one of these species.
+Hundreds of chameleons born in pet stores located on the west coast of the USA were imported and released at numerous places in Hawaii.
+Trioceros jacksonii xantholophus was one of these species.
 After much research it was found that over a one year period for every 2000 m2 chameleons at this density could consume 730 - 974 tree snails.
 Euglandina rosea are predatory snails found in similar habitats to Achatinella mustelina.
 It was found that the breakage of dead Achatinella mustelina shells were consistent with Euglandina rosea breakage patterns, concluding that Euglandina rosea is one of the cause for the excessive death rates of Achatinella mustelina.